– Last Updated Jan 05, 2022

 It takes time to learn how to put together all the photo studio equipment (studio lights, tripods, camera, products, backdrops, etc.) in order to start creating professional product photography images that sell.

-Before you put your hand deep in your pocket, make sure you understand what you need for your product photography studio space.
-You don’t want to spend money on lights that won’t work for you.
+However, before you put your hand deep in your pocket, make sure you understand what kind of lights you need for your product photography studio space.
+You don’t want to buy too many lights and don’t know how to use them.

-The best lights for product photography are a combination of one or two high-quality Continuous lights (works best as you can see how light interacts with your scene while you’re styling your products for stills and video).
-Those Continuous lights can be either high-power LED lights, low-pressure mercury-vapor gas-discharge fluorescent lamps, or tungsten light bulbs.
+The best lights for product photography are a combination of one or two high-quality continuous lights (they stay on all the time while you’re styling your products for stills and video).
+These lights can either be high-power LED lights, low-pressure mercury-vapor gas-discharge fluorescent lamps, or tungsten light bulbs.

-For those who have a low budget and want to start using only one Continuous light, you may need to get a white foam board to bounce the light back to your scene.
+For those of you who are just starting and have a low budget, you can just get ONE continuous light, and a white foam board to help you bounce the light back to your product.

 There are so many options and different price points.
-The best lighting equipment for product photography is divided into the following categories:
+The best lighting equipment for product photography is the following: